MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-facebook-channel.md

 The following Facebook roles and permissions are required for integrating your Facebook app with Omnichannel for Customer Service.

 - If the version of the Facebook app that you’re using is currently under development, then only those users who have roles within the app can send messages to the Facebook page, and the messages can be received by Omnichannel for Customer Service.
 If a Facebook user doesn’t have any roles in the app, then messages can’t be forwarded to Omnichannel for Customer Service.
-More information: https://developers.facebook.com/docs/development/build-and-test/app-roles/
+More information: [App roles](https://developers.facebook.com/docs/development/build-and-test/app-roles/)

 - Users who don’t have a role in the Facebook app must have pages_messaging permission in order to send messages to a Facebook page from Omnichannel for Customer Service.
 When this permission requirement is met, the messages can be forwarded to Omnichannel for Customer Service.
 More information: [pages_messaging](https://developers.facebook.com/docs/permissions/reference/pages_messaging/)